lxfrancis/unity-toys-public/Assets/Utilities/Rational/README.md

 // best fit conversion from floating point - can be considerably slower depending on value Rational r4 = 0.6f;
 ```

+Not yet implemented:
+- More robust overflow handling
+- Various planned improvements to conversions from floating point values
+- String parsing improvement - using the number of decimal places in the string as the basis of the required fraction fit accuracy
+- Uninitialised value is currently equal to NaN, but it should be zero - this will change
+- Documentation
+- Long version (128-bit with 64-bit components)
+- Typical math library functions (Pow, Abs, etc)
+- Certain convenience properties (max and min value, etc)
+- Support for c# 8